 In as few as four (4) seconds, law enforcement is immediately notified via with both audible and visual notification of the alert.
-Details such as the classification or type of threat (Active Shooter, Intruder, Medical Emergency or General), building address, name of the building, room number name of the initiating party.
+Details such as the classification or type of threat (Active Shooter, Intruder, Medical Emergency or General), building address, name of the building, room number name of the initiating party are provided upon receipt of the alert.
 IN FORCE911 adheres to the strict standards of CJIS-5 compliancy regulations, allowing the application to run natively in law enforcement environments, including dispatch centers.

 Upon receipt of the alert, a notification and communication window opens on in-vehicle computers and at the dispatch console simultaneously.
 Regardless of responding officer’s location, whether they are on or off duty, in or out of their vehicles, they will all receive the IN FORCE911 alert notification without delay.
 First responders also have immediate access to the digital building schematics, aerial photos and emergency operational plans and internet protocol (IP) based camera feeds from the school integrated through the IN FORCE911 application.

 The window enables everyone experiencing the threat to share information as well; description of the assailant, location of the threat and other critical, pertinent and real-time information.
 As a result, members of the organization are prompted to take actions in coordination with pre-existing training, protocols, and procedures in the interest of best protecting themselves and those nearby for survivability.